xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 To update global variables during runtime, use the following commands:

-- Override the Execution profile variables via command syntax `-g_XXX`.
+- Override the variables via command syntax `-g_XXX`.
 For instance: `-g_userName="admin"`

-- Parameterize the Emails settings variables via command line `${GlobalVariable.name}`.
-[Learn more](https://docs.katalon.com/katalon-studio/docs/execution-settings.html#support-global-variables-in-email-settings) about this use case.
+- Parameterize the variables via command line `${GlobalVariable.name}`.
+[Learn more](https://docs.katalon.com/katalon-studio/docs/execution-settings.html#support-global-variables-in-email-settings) about an use case.

 > Go to the [original discussion](https://forum.katalon.com/t/how-to-define-global-variables-within-scripts-i-e-on-the-fly/).